Bouncing Back Stronger: 7 Everyday Habits That Build Lasting Resilience

 5. Practice Self-Compassion

 When setbacks occur, it’s tempting to be harsh on yourself.
 But criticism drains resilience, while compassion builds it.
-Try speaking to yourself as you would to a close friend: with encouragement, patience, and care.
-Self-compassion helps you recover faster, reduces stress, and strengthens your ability to keep moving forward.
+Speak to yourself as you would to a close friend—with patience, kindness, and care.

 6. Set Small, Achievable Goals